Anshul19-tech/Anshul19-tech/README.md

 I am a **PGDM Candidate in Research & Business Analytics** at WeSchool ('27) with a background in **Biotechnology**.
 I pivoted from the lab to the boardroom because I realized I enjoyed analyzing the data more than performing the experiments.

-Today, I apply that same **scientific rigor** (Hypothesis → Data Collection → Analysis) to solve business problems—treating supply chains as complex organisms that need optimization, not just management.
+Today, I apply that same **scientific rigor** (Hypothesis → Data Collection → Analysis) to solve business problems, treating supply chains as complex organisms that need optimization, not just management.

 ---